 A bit of history

-To talk about Hotel Bécquer in Seville is to talk about historical wealth and tradition.
-However, it is also a reference of modernity and comfort and a hotel with many future projects.
+To talk about the Bécquer Hotel in Seville is to talk about historical richness and tradition… but it also refers to modernity, comfort, and a hotel with numerous future projects.

-Hotel Bécquer has continued with the tradition of other hotels whose origins go back to the 19th century.
-Among them is Hotel Cecil Oriente, a hotel located on Plaza Nueva that closed its doors in 1970.
-The family who owned it sold it a year later in order to build Hotel Bécquer, on Calle Reyes Católicos, where the old palatial home of the Marquises of Las Torres used to be, owned by the Hon.
-Mrs. Elvira Marañón y Jiménez and the Hon.
-Mr. Andrés Lasso de la Vega y Quintanilla.
+The Bécquer Hotel continues the tradition of other hotel establishments whose origins date back to the 19th century.
+Among them was the Cecil Oriente Hotel, located in Plaza Nueva, which operated until 1970.
+The family sold it a year later to build the Bécquer Hotel on Reyes Católicos Street, on the site formerly occupied by the palace-house of the Marquises of Torres de la Pressa, Mrs. Elvira Marañón y Jiménez and Mr. Andrés Lasso de la Vega y Quintanilla.

 Our roots

-Hotel Bécquer was built in 1973 on a site previously occupied the mansion of the Marquis of Torres de la Presa, incorporating fine parts of the mansion in the construction such as coffered ceilings, mahogany fireplaces or rails of wrought iron of considerable artistic value.
+The Bécquer Hotel was built in 1973 on the site previously occupied by the palace-house of the Marquises of Torres de la Presa, incorporating noble pieces from the palace itself, such as coffered ceilings, mahogany fireplaces, stained glass windows, or wrought iron gates of high artistic value.

 A hotel with character

-These additions were intended to be an inclusion of original and artistic elements in the hotel’s decoration, giving it a special and unique character.
+With these additions, the goal was to incorporate original and artistic elements into the hotel’s decoration, giving it a special and distinctive character.

-Hotel Bécquer is owned by a family from Seville with broad experience in the hospitality field which goes back to the start of the last century, managing hotels in the cities of Madrid and Seville.
+The Bécquer Hotel is owned by a Sevillian family with a long history in the hospitality industry, with roots dating back to the early 20th century, managing hotel establishments in the cities of Madrid and Seville.

-For possible future expansion, the family who own Hotel Bécquer have acquired two additional buildings on Paseo de Cristóbal Colón in the city, where the prestigious architects Cruz and Ortiz built what is now Hotel Kivir.
-Recently opened in 2019, Hotel Kivir has 31 exclusive rooms, a pool, restaurant and a terrace with magnificent views of the River Guadalquivir and the popular Triana neighbourhood.
-For further information, please consult their website
+With a future outlook, the owning family of the Bécquer Hotel acquired two buildings on Paseo de Cristóbal Colón in the city, where the prestigious architects Cruz and Ortiz built the current Kivir Hotel.
+Recently opened in 2019, it consists of 31 exclusive rooms, a pool, restaurant, and terrace with magnificent views of the Guadalquivir River and the popular Triana neighborhood.
+For more information, you can visit their

 Gustavo Adolfo Bécquer

-Gustavo Adolfo Claudio Domínguez Bastida was a famous Spanish poet and narrator born in Seville in 1836.
-He belonged to the late Romantic and post-Romantic literary movement and is considered by critics as the pioneer of contemporary Spanish poetry as well as the main figure in Spanish post-Romantic poetry alongside Rosalía de Castro.
-He wrote many different plays, articles, stories and chronicles and worked as a journalist and official novel censor until he rose to fame with his poetry work Rimas.
-As a prose writer, his work Leyendas is one of his career highlights, a compendium of fantasy stories set in a supernatural and mysterious atmosphere.
-He died in Madrid in 1870 and his remains are currently in the crypt of the church of La Anunciación in Seville alongside other illustrious sons of the city of Seville.
+Born in the city of Seville in 1836, Gustavo Adolfo Claudio Domínguez Bastida was a famous Spanish poet and storyteller belonging to the literary movement of late Romanticism or post-romanticism.
+Considered by critics the initiator of contemporary Spanish poetry, he, along with Rosalía de Castro, was the leading exponent of post-romantic poetry.
+Author of numerous plays, articles, stories, and chronicles, he worked as a journalist and official novel censor until he achieved fame with his poetic work ‘Rimas.’
+As a prose writer, his work ‘Leyendas’ stands out, a collection of fantastic stories surrounded by a supernatural and mysterious aura.
+He died in Madrid in 1870, and currently, his remains rest in the Pantheon of Illustrious Sevillians, in the crypt of the Church of the Annunciation in Seville.